-The comparative rising and falling scenarios for the period ending December 31, 2006 assume further interest rate changes in addition to the base simulation discussed above.
+The comparative rising and falling scenarios below assume further interest rate changes in addition to the base simulation discussed above.
 These changes are immediate and parallel changes to the base case scenario.
-In addition, total rate movements (beginning point minus ending point) to each of the various driver rates utilized by management in the base simulation for the period ended December 31, 2006 are as follows:
+In addition, total rate movements (beginning point minus ending point) to each of the various driver rates utilized by management in the base simulation are as follows: